 A couple of Indian men who were likewise enjoying the garden were watching me.
-Certainly, I looked foreign in my non-Indian clothes mostly meant for the earlier Nepal trekking.
+Certainly, I looked foreign in my non-Indian clothes mostly meant for my earlier trekking in Nepal.
 Eventually they called to me, and in halting English tried to discover where I was from.
 I replied, but further conversation was impeded by my lack of Hindi, and their fragmented English.

 One of them did manage to make me understand that I was sitting next to a bodhi tree.
 He kept pointing to the heart-shaped leaf.
 Fortunately, I remembered something from a different trip to Pattaya, Thailand, and put two and two together.
 Siddhartha Gautama achieved enlightenment while meditating under a bodhi tree, which has heart-shaped leaves.

 Raindrops.
 The heavy bank of cloud overhead finally released its load.

 I suppose this was the downside of being in verdant nature – lack of shelter.